Two Start Terms

 Special Education Curriculum

-The Special Education graduate program takes 2 to 2.5 years to complete to complete, with 33 to 45 credit hours in total, depending on your experience.
+The Special Education graduate program takes 2 to 2.5 years to complete to complete, with 33 to 45 credit hours in total, depending on your experience, earning a Master of Arts in Education.
 Please check out the program requirements in the SXU Academic Catalog for more information.

 Field experiences accompany each course, leading eventually to practicum or student teaching.
 The weekly class format allows working adults to work on their degree programs while attending to their other responsibilities at home or in the workplace.
 The program is flexible and responds readily to any revised state or federal regulations.